divyansh-dhawan/RAG-APP/README.md

 4.  **Vector Store**: The embeddings are stored in a Qdrant Cloud collection.
 5.  **Retrieval**: When a user asks a question, the application retrieves the most relevant documents from Qdrant.
 6.  **Reranking**: The retrieved documents are reranked using Cohere's Rerank API to improve relevance.
-7.  **Answering**: The reranked documents and the user's question are passed to the Gemini Pro model to generate a final answer.
+7.  **Answering**: The reranked documents and the user's question are passed to the Gemini 1.5 Flash model to generate a final answer.
 8.  **Citations**: The answer is presented with citations to the source documents.

 ## Chunking Parameters